toladata/TolaActivity/test/js/README.md

   Again, this makes programmatic access to page elements much less complicated and reduces verifying that we've loaded the right page to a single short, fast expression.
-This is less impactful than using _id_ or _name_ attributes consistently, so if you can only do of these, use _id_ or _name_ attributes consistently.
+This is less impactful than using _id_ or _name_ attributes consistently, so if you can only do one of these, use _id_ or _name_ attributes consistently.

 * Is there a naming convention at work in the structural and semantic